dronedeploy/dronedeploy-apps-gitbook/api-overview.md

 })
 ```

-You can listen to the result of any `window.dronedeploy` call via promises.
+You can listen to the result of any `dronedeployApi` call via promises.

 ```javascript
 new DroneDeploy({version: 1}).then(function(dronedeployApi){